mr-arsal/Book-Store/README.md

 - Add To Cart
 - Cart Books

-## Day 4:
+## Day 4: Completed Tasks below.

+Integrated API using Vuex.

+- Implement a admin dashboard.
+- Admin dashboard to manage users, view customer details.

+## Day 5

 - Implement a user dashboard and order processing.
 - Implement wishlist and a basic recommendation system.
 - Develop user profile pages to manage their profiles and order history.

-- Implement a admin dashboard.
-- Admin dashboard to manage and track orders, view customer details, process payments, generate invoices, and handle shipping logistics.
-- Implement security best SEO practices.
-- Newsletter Subscription